Sarohia94/Project-1-skinfirst/README.md

 ### Code
 * Meta tag for http-equiv credited to my mentor [Chris Quinn](https://github.com/10xOXR) following mid project meeting.
-* How to make the footer stick to the bottom of the page credited to [DEV post](https://dev.to/nehalahmadkhan/how-to-make-footer-stick-to-bottom-of-web-page-3i14)
+* How to make the footer stick to the bottom of the page credited to [DEV](https://dev.to/nehalahmadkhan/how-to-make-footer-stick-to-bottom-of-web-page-3i14) post.

 ### Content
 * The content was written by the developer Amritpreet Sarohia.
 * Icons used were taken from [Font Awesome](https://fontawesome.com/)
-* Fun facts aside from https://forefrontdermatology.com/skin-fun-facts
+* Fun facts aside from [here](https://forefrontdermatology.com/skin-fun-facts)
-* Daily routine guide and inspiration from https://www.youtube.com/watch?v=PSoDYzw-iUI
+* Daily routine guide and inspiration from [here](https://www.youtube.com/watch?v=PSoDYzw-iUI)
 * Layout and structure of the README.md file was sampled from the Code Institute and [Kera Cudmore's](https://github.com/kera-cudmore) template.

 ### Media